YairShemer/ILS-SUMM/README.md

 python demo.py <video_file_name> <summ_ratio>
 ```
 ## Example
-For Cosmus Laundromat we get the following results:
+For Cosmus Laundromat, we get the following results:
 ```bash
 The selected shots are: [  2   6   8  39  42  45  47  50  72  75  77  78  79  88 102]
 The achieved total distance is: 20.518